-Interviews have been around for quite some time, its format is fairly structured and it is ideal for securing guests that have experience in the industry because it allows them to not only provide information, but promote themselves and the projects that they are working on.
+Interviews have been around for quite some time.
+The interview format is fairly structured and it is ideal for securing guests that have experience in the industry because it allows them to not only provide information but promote themselves and the projects that they are working on.
 You can also invite business clients to discuss their business and yours and you can ultimately solidify your relationships with your guests.

-Conversational podcasts are similar but a more relaxed format than interviews.
-These type of podcasts are nice because they are a bit more relatable for everyone to understand, but they do require a great deal of subject knowledge and confidence about the topic just like everything else.
-The format is not as structured so you can pick a subject for each episode and you can decide how much or how little you want to.
+Conversational podcasts are similar but have a more relaxed format than interviews.
+These types of podcasts are nice because they are a bit more relatable for everyone to understand, but they do require a great deal of subject knowledge and confidence about the topic just like everything else.
+The format is not as structured so you can pick a subject for each episode and you can decide how much or how little you want to share.

-Solo-casts is exactly what you think, it is a “solo-act.”
+A solo-cast is exactly what you think, it is a “solo-act.”
 There is only one person talking and there are no other people to get ideas from and it can present problems if you run out of things to talk about.
-If you want to create a strong relationship with your clients, this would be the ideal for you because you control 100% of the communication you put up there.
+If you want to create a strong relationship with your clients, this would be ideal for you.
+This is because you control 100% of the communication you put up there.
 It is based on your schedule and it does not depend on outside issues.

 3. Figure out your listeners

 You need to decide who you are trying to sell to.
 Who is your target market?
 Use key demographics to figure out your consumer.

 4. Brand’s podcast personality

 Figuring out your brand personality can take some time, but it is also something that you need to consider.
 Do you want to be completely personable and friendly or fully corporate and professional?
 There are certain things that need to be decided, but you can also work and figure it out along the way.

 As I mentioned before, building a brand identity is never over.
 Industry trends are constantly changing so you need to figure out how to not only keep what you have going but also make slight changes that keep the consumer interested.